Myo-Hset/CTI-Integration-Home-Lab/README.md

 Obtain this key from https://otx.alienvault.com/api.
 You will need an AlienVault account to access the **API key**.

+After Updating it.
+Stop the docker and Start it again.

 Now you can access the AlienVault Threat Intelligence feed on OpenCTI.

 <img width="1886" height="885" alt="Screenshot 2025-11-25 011701" src="https://github.com/user-attachments/assets/de2a3a75-814f-4cbc-86d8-8478168f3275" />